SunStarSys/www/content/essays/devops.md

 ### Code Is Law (Development + Infrastructure + Configuration)

-A bit of historical perspective first- the punchline follows these four paragraphs.
+A bit of historical perspective first; the punchline follows these four paragraphs.

 Back in the pre-[CFEngine](https://cfengine.com) days, The Apache Software Foundation kept all their IT config files and support scripts in CVS, and subsequently Subversion.
 In